UQ-PAC/llvm-translator/README.md

 Requires:
 - LLVM 14
 - https://github.com/UQ-PAC/aslp/tree/partial_eval/, beside this directory and with folder name _asl-interpreter_.
 - https://github.com/AliveToolkit/alive2, beside this directory and with translation validation ([see README](https://github.com/AliveToolkit/alive2#building-and-running-translation-validation)).
-Commit [bc51b72c](https://github.com/AliveToolkit/alive2/commit/bc51b72cf5773967fd29155f1ffb251df4d5e94e) with cherry-pick [9a7504a9](https://github.com/AliveToolkit/alive2/commit/9a7504a99972e2c613deacaa8a4f1798829d2ff2) and LLVM 15 from [here](https://github.com/katrinafyi/pac-environment/releases/tag/llvm).
+Commit [`bc51b72c`](https://github.com/AliveToolkit/alive2/commit/bc51b72cf5773967fd29155f1ffb251df4d5e94e) with cherry-pick [`9a7504a9`](https://github.com/AliveToolkit/alive2/commit/9a7504a99972e2c613deacaa8a4f1798829d2ff2) and LLVM 15 from [here](https://github.com/katrinafyi/pac-environment/releases/tag/llvm).
-- https://github.com/avast/retdec, beside and built with `cmake .. -DCMAKE_INSTALL_PREFIX=$(pwd)/prefix -DRETDEC_DEV_TOOLS=1`
+- https://github.com/avast/retdec, beside and built with `cmake .. -DCMAKE_INSTALL_PREFIX=$(pwd)/prefix -DRETDEC_DEV_TOOLS=1 -DCMAKE_CXX_FLAGS='-include cstdint' -DCMAKE_CXX_FLAGS_RELEASE='-include cstdint'`.
+Tested with RetDec [v5.0](https://github.com/avast/retdec/tree/v5.0).
 - https://github.com/lifting-bits/remill, as "remill" Docker container.

 Usage:
+- `tools/env.sh` will set up environment variables for later use.
+Run this first to check the dependencies can be found correctly.
 - `tools/glue.sh 2100028b` performs the comparison on the opcode 2100028b.
 Output is printed to stdout and supplementary logs are written to /tmp.
 - `tools/bulk.sh logs_dir` performs the comparison on many opcodes, calling glue.sh for each one.
   - Progress is printed to stdout and comparison results (i.e. from glue.sh) are written to subfolders of logs_dir.